80th Annual General Meeting 2023 Mellon Country Inn 23 Feb 7.30pm

 Angling suspension lifted!

-With the plentiful rain and the continued drop in temperature in both the air and the water and the rise in water levels albeit small we have lifted the temporary suspension today 20th August 2022..
+With the some rain and the continued drop in temperature in both the air and the water and the rise in water levels albeit small we have lifted the temporary suspension today 27th June 2023..
 We just ask for a common sense approach when members are handling fish , please do it carefully.
-We are still not issuing visitors permits at this time

 Please keep an eye on our website should we have to invoke it again.